After Controversy Over Condolence Calls, Can Trump And The White House Refocus?

 People get what is going on! https://t.co/Pdg7VqQv6M— Donald J. Trump (@realDonaldTrump) October 21, 2017

-And Trump's Twitter fingers will be tested again Monday morning when that widow — of Army Sgt.
-La David Johnson, who was one of the four killed in Niger — speaks to ABC's Good Morning America.
+Trump tweeted shortly after the interview, defending his handling of Sgt.
+Johnson's name.

+I had a very respectful conversation with the widow of Sgt.
+La David Johnson, and spoke his name from beginning, without hesitation!— Donald J. Trump (@realDonaldTrump) October 23, 2017

 Johnson's funeral was Saturday.
-The interview and Trump's potential response threaten to extend the controversy — which has been uncomfortable to see laid bare — for another week.
+The interview and Trump's response threaten to extend the controversy — which has been uncomfortable to see laid bare — for another week.

 Trump can't seem to let it go, even as the controversy descended into one about race — again during this presidency — by the end of last week.